 Tabia shook her head.
 “Ellaes must have been an embellishment.
 That, or Edith just had to deal with people who believed such for so long that she no longer believes herself.
-But enough of this,” Tabia said with a clap of her hands.
-She held them out to Dinara; when Dinara took them, she pulled her back to her feet.
+But enough of this,” Tabia held her hands out to Dinara; when Dinara took them, she pulled her back to her feet.

 “Don’t be so afraid, Dinara.
-Be true to Edith’s emotion.
 Even Unity would prefer a passionate Edith to a cold, precise one.
 Stories aren’t about skill, they’re about feeling.
 Stories only mean anything if you’re moved by them, in some way or another.”

 Dinara nodded, determination renewed.
 “I’m sorry for complaining, Tabia.
 I can keep going.”